Our Find Reviewer feature lets you reach out to reviewers to find out more information about them and their experience with your business.

 - In Trustpilot Business, go to Manage reviews > Service reviews > Inbox.

 - Find the review whose author you'd like more information from.
 Click Find Reviewer.

 - We explain how it works and show you the message we'll send to the reviewer, letting them know that you'd like more information to help you identify them and their experience.
-Note that this message cannot be edited.
+Note that this message can't be edited.
 Click Send request.

 - The reviewer has 3 days to respond.

 - You'll be told the outcome in an email, and it'll also be shown in your business account.